-Coping with grief for the first Christmas after losing my father to leukaemia.
-For backstory, please read this post.
+An open letter for during the first Christmas after losing my Dad to leukaemia.

 I’m dreading Wednesday, I really am.
 I try to remind myself every day that you’re with me in spirit and yet it’s impossible, it’s not good enough.
 You’re not here with me!
 In person!
 You’re not anywhere that I can see you.

 Dad, I go looking for you so regularly.
 If I could just look back and see you, look up and see you.
 If I could call you or message you, but I can’t, you’re gone.
 You’re gone forever.

 Sometimes, the most stupid things trip me up.
 I was folding up some clothes and I remembered how you used to offer me a mint humbug while we were in the car,